vmware-tanzu-labs/educates-training-platform/docs/getting-started/local-environment.md

 Now when Educates is deployed using `cluster-create.sh`, or later if using `deploy-educates.sh` to reinstall Educates, this custom ingress domain and wildcard TLS certificate will be used.

 Note that DNS still needs to be configured to map using a CNAME the wildcard domain to the IP address of your local host machine where the Kubernetes cluster is running.
 This could be done by modifying your actual DNS registry, or you can run a local DNS resolver.
-If doing this in your global DNS registry, it doesn't matter that the IP address is a local network address which is not accessible to the internet.
+If doing this in your global DNS registry, it doesn't matter that the IP address is a local network address which is not accessible to the internet, although depending on what internet router you use for a home network, you may need to disable DNS rebinding protection in your router for the domain.

 Local DNS resolver
 ------------------